Pistanthrophobia: How to Overcome Trust Issues

-What Is Pistanthrophobia?
+What is Pistanthrophobia?

 Pistanthrophobia is the name of the condition characterized by having extreme trust issues.
 It occurs most often in romantic relationships.
-Individuals who experience this phobia do not trust potential love interests or friends even though they have no valid reasons to distrust the person in question.
+Those who experience this phobia do not trust potential love interests or friends even though they have no valid reasons to distrust the person in question.

 This happens when people have learned, from past experience, to be wary.
 Sometimes this condition may arise because someone had an exceptionally bad break up or because they were abused in a past relationship.

-Of course, we should all be prudent, to a certain degree, when getting to know new people.
-But people who suffer from pistanthrophobia are not merely cautious.
-They are actually unable to trust others, regardless of circumstances.
 Their fear of being betrayed is so intense and persistent that it can sabotage a relationship before it even has a chance to begin.
-It can be helpful to understand the root causes of a person’s pistanthrophobia, however, understanding the cause is rarely enough to dispel the condition.
+It can be helpful to understand the root causes of a person’s pistanthrophobia.
+Understanding the cause is rarely enough to dispel the condition, but it is an important place to begin.

+People who experience pistanthrophobia do not have justification or a rationale for their fear.
 They experience trust issues so extreme that it brings on heightened stress, even to the point of panic attacks.
+The fear is not rational.
+They have no clear reason to be afraid, to mistrust, or to expect to be harmed.

+Imagine feeling that way around a person you have just met, for no apparent reason.
+It must be terrifying in so many different ways.
 To not understand why your body is rushing with adrenalin, telling you to fight or flee, and to not know whether there is a true threat in the vicinity.

 To not be able to trust your own instincts, in any interpersonal relationships.
 Always expecting the worst, inferring potential harm or risk from neutral signals.